cisco/mercury/doc/safe-parsing.md

 strategy is to use a `struct datum` in every place where a naked pointer would otherwise be used, so that the extent of the data is always known, and to provide access to data strings only through functions that provide appropriate checking.
+C++17 has a class that provides similar functionality for strings: [basic_string_view](https://en.cppreference.com/w/cpp/string/basic_string_view), which allows the use of string processing functions without necessitating the creation of a string object.
+(We implement `datum` independently from basic_string_view because we need functionality beyond string processing, but the latter class enables us to utilize the C++17 standard library.)

 A datum is in one of the states `null`, `readable`, or `empty`